RC slope soaring

 This is the trickiest part of rc slope soaring, but if you've chosen a good slope with a clear and flat top then you shouldn't have too many problems.

-Get the glider to a suitable height (say 100ft. or so) above you and bring it round in a wide circle back over the top of the slope and out to your side.
-It'll speed up a bit as it turns downwind coming off the slope, but that speed will decrease again as you turn it back into wind for final approach.
+Get the glider to a suitable height (say 50ft. or so) above you and bring it round in a wide circle back over the top of the slope and out to your side.
+It'll speed up a bit as it turns downwind coming off the slope, but that speed will decrease again as you turn it back in to wind for final approach.

 Don't let your glider get too far behind you, but when it is at a point where you feel that you can bring it down to land somewhere close to you, then begin the landing approach.
-Gently turn it back into wind and use the elevator to get it onto the ground.
+Gently turn it back in to wind and use the elevator to get it down onto the ground.

 If the wind is strong, you might have trouble getting the glider down using a normal approach angle.
 In fact, you might even find yourself having to go around several times if you overshoot and the glider catches the wind again too close to the edge of the slope.
 Just keep trying and see each aborted landing as good practice!

-- Don't fly over your head and behind you, unless landing.
+- Don't fly over your head.
 It's easy to become disoriented and if this happens the results can be nasty.

 - Don't fly downwind (with the wind) for too long if you can help it.
 An rc glider will quickly lose lift flying downwind, and it's not always easy to regain lost altitude.